GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 <!-- tab: ECO - EU/UK -->

+!>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.

 The LIVE is the top right of the **brew** switch and the GND is top right of the **power** switch.

 ![eco-power](https://user-images.githubusercontent.com/53577819/210780103-6d9e9c78-6349-4a30-be2e-2298040e17a3.png ':size=350')